tymyrddin/purple/source/docs/incident-response/adaptations.md

-# Adapting exercises to your context
+# Adapting exercises to context

 ## For small teams